Michael Swango: Arrest and guilty plea

-Additionally, prosecutors found evidence that Swango lied about the death of Cynthia Ann McGee, a patient he treated during his internship at OSU.
+Additionally, prosecutors found evidence that Swango lied about the death of Cynthia Ann McGee in 1984, a patient he treated during his internship at OSU.
 Swango claimed she suffered heart failure; he had killed her by giving her a potassium injection that stopped her heart.
 On July 11, 2000, less than a week before he was due to be released from prison on the fraud charge, federal prosecutors in the Eastern District filed a criminal complaint charging Swango with three counts of murder and one count each of assault, false statements, mail fraud, and conspiracy to commit wire fraud.
 At the same time, Zimbabwean authorities charged him with poisoning seven patients, five of whom died.
 A week before the complaint was handed up, FBI agents interviewed Swango in prison.
 They told him that on the day he was due to be released, he would be extradited to Zimbabwe to face charges of murder and attempted murder.
 Knowing that he would likely face the death penalty for his crimes in Zimbabwe, Swango began talks for a plea agreement.
 Eventually, prosecutors agreed to not pursue the death penalty or extradition in return for Swango accepting a sentence of life in prison without parole.

 Swango was indicted on July 17, 2000, and pleaded not guilty.
 On September 6, he pleaded guilty to the three murder counts, as well as counts of wire fraud and mail fraud, before Judge Jacob Mishler.
 At his sentencing hearing, Swango admitted to causing three murders, lying about his role in causing a fourth death, and lying about his 1985 conviction.
+The murders to which he pleaded guilty were Thomas Sammarco, 73, George Siano, 62 and Aldo Serini, 62, all of whom were killed over the span of three months in 1993.

 Prosecutors read lurid passages from Swango's notebook, describing the joy he felt during his crimes.
 Judge Mishler sentenced Swango to three consecutive terms of life without parole.
 He is incarcerated at ADX Florence.
 He was sent to ADX at his own request; he had been stabbed by another inmate while serving time for lying to the VA, and feared he would be attacked again if he were placed in general population.
 In his book Blind Eye, Quincy native James B. Stewart estimated that counting the suspicious deaths at SIU, circumstantial evidence links Swango to 35 suspicious deaths.
 The FBI believes he may be responsible for as many as 60 deaths, which would make him one of the most prolific serial killers in American history.